 - Profession-based loans: Some loans, like bar exam loans and medical school loans, help cover expenses specific to education in fields like law or health care.

 - International student loans: This category covers student loans for noncitizens studying in the United States.

 - Borrower-specific loans: There are also private loans tailored for borrowers with unique financial circumstances, such as parents of students or those who are unable to find a co-signer.

 As you can see, there’s so much variety when it comes to private loans.
-It’s generally in your best interests to make sure you understand the terms of your loan and what you’ll be responsible for before applying.
+It’s in your best interest to make sure you understand the terms of your loan and what you’ll be responsible for before applying.

 What to Consider When Taking Out a Student Loan

 If you’re thinking about taking out a student loan, then it’s probably a good idea to consider all your options before you make any moves.